msyamkumar/cs220-s21-projects/lab-p3/README.md

 * `madison.csv`
 * `project.py`

   Open a terminal and navigate to your `lab3` directory.
 Run `ls` to make sure your three files are available.
+If you found your files are downloaded as `.txt` files (e.g. `madison.txt` instead of `madison.csv`), run `mv madison.txt madison.csv` to change the type of the file into `.csv` file manually.
+Here `mv` is a shell command to rename or move files.

 We'll be doing these exercises in interactive mode, so type `python` (or `python3`, if that's what you need to do on your laptop), and hit